-Weighted pull–ups are a type of pull–up variation which requires weight added either using a belt or weights in addition to your body weight.
+Weighted pull-ups are a type of pull-up variation which requires weight added either using a belt or weight plates in addition to your body weight.

 If you’ve been able to progress with your pull-ups, you may want to make the exercise more challenging and include some alternatives.
 This will create a new stimulus for your muscles and studies show that progression of this sort is what drives results and gains in strength and muscle.